 SQL Server JOINS and Types

-JOIN clause in SQL is used to combine records from two or more tables based upon the relationship between those tables.
-The relationship is established by JOINing common columns from different tables and returning required columns from both the tables.
+JOIN clause in SQL Server is used to combine records and create a new record set from two tables based upon the relationship between them.
+The relationship is established by JOINing common columns with the ON clause from both the tables and returning only required columns from both the tables.

 JOIN clause is specified with the FROM clause.
-AND, WHERE and/or HAVING clauses can also be used in search conditions to further filter the rows selected by the JOIN conditions.
+Clauses like AND, WHERE and/or HAVING can also be used to filter the rows selected by the JOIN clause.

 Inner Joins use a comparison operator to match rows from two tables based on the values in common columns from each table.